neelsmith/latin101/docs/assignments/translation3/index.md

 6. Parse (PNTMV) *interfectus est*.
 7. What kind of construction is *immolanda est*?
 8. Parse (GCN) *ceterae sorōrēs*.
-9. What type of construction is *ab fulmine*?
+9. What type of construction is *fulmine*?

 ## C. Translation